 Your competitive advantage should be what makes customers stick.
 Many Help Scout customers praise the product’s simple nature as compared to more complicated and bloated help desk alternatives.

 Your pages are too vague.
 Trying to assemble a catch-all homepage isn’t sufficient if you’ve identified more than one type of ideal customer.
-For instance, we have a page just for email users and another for users coming from a shared inbox; each specifically explains why Help Scout may be a fit for the customer’s current problem.
 Why segment your customers if you aren’t willing to segment your copywriting?

 5. Conduct a Cohort Analysis